shakibmostahid/operations-intelligence-module/README.md

 - Laravel web authentication uses database-backed sessions.
 - Only active accounts may sign in.
-- Temporary-password users are redirected to the password-change page.
+- After creating an user temporary password will be set.
+Upon login, temporary-password users are redirected to the password-change page.
 - A new password cannot match the current password.
 - Successful login regenerates the session ID.
 - Deactivating a user removes their active database sessions.